twz123/oidc-token-ferry/README.md

 after the user has been authenticated.
 That code needs to be fed into this CLI.

-This little project has been inspired by [k8s-oidc-helper][koh], which also solves this problem, but specifically for Google as an Issuer.
+This little project has been inspired by [k8s-oidc-helper][koh], which also solves this problem, but specifically for Google as Identity Provider.

 [koh]: https://github.com/micahhausler/k8s-oidc-helper